-126 Consultation
+Consultation

-- 127 Echeverri reported that searches for college presidents at City and Southwest is ongoing.
-The - 128 job announcements for the college president position at City will be posting next month.
-Letters - will be sent to the district vice presidents to see if one would be interested in serving in theposition on an interim basis. - 130 131
+Echeverri reported that searches for college presidents at City and Southwest are ongoing.
+City will be posting the job announcement for college president next month.
+Letters will be sent to the district vice presidents to see if one would be interested in serving in the position on an interim basis.

-132 1st Vice President's Report
+1st Vice President's Report

-133 Equivalency
+Equivalency

-134 El-Khoury reported that the Equivalency Committee met on Monday the 13th, and it considered 135 three cases.
-District Discipline Day will on March 2, 2018 at Valley, and will also have discussion 136 and breakouts on Guided Pathways.
+El-Khoury reported that the Equivalency Committee met on Monday the 13th, and it considered three cases.
+District Discipline Day will on March 2, 2018 at Valley, and will also have discussion and breakouts on Guided Pathways.
 An email to save the date will be forthcoming.
-The 137 Committee is working on a flow chart to clarify the process.
-One way to address gaps in 138 confidentiality will be to notify equivalency candidates that their information might be shared 139 with members of the relevant discipline committees (who are not necessarily under obligation 140 to maintain confidentiality).
-Page 8 of the latest Rostrum discusses effective practices 141 regarding equivalency.
+The Committee is working on a flow chart to clarify the process.
+One way to address gaps in confidentiality will be to notify equivalency candidates that their information might be shared with members of the relevant discipline committees (who are not necessarily under obligation to maintain confidentiality).
+Page 8 of the latest Rostrum discusses effective practices regarding equivalency.